vmware-archive/vmware-vcenter/README.md

    a) Switches the host in to maintenance mode.
    b) Gets the host out of the maintenance mode.

-3) vc_host_readme.md: This readme file talks about following host system functionalities.
+3) vc_host_readme.md: This readme file describes following host system functionalities.
    a) Adding host to a Datacenter or a Cluster.
    b) Removing host from a Datacenter or a Cluster.